 Story design portfolio

-Weathering the storm: The climate crisis in coastal Louisiana
+Weathering the storm: The climate crisis in Louisiana

 As climate change wreaks havoc on the shores of southern Louisiana, residents wonder how long their resilience can last.
 But the hard work of adapting to our changing climate is well underway.